What is the Quill on a Drill Press? (A Comprehensive Guide)

 Here are some tips on how to clean the quill on your drill press:

-1. Use a soft bristle brush to remove any debris or dirt on the quill’s surface.
+1. Use a soft bristle brush to remove debris or dirt on the quill’s surface.
 Avoid using anything abrasive, as this could damage the quill.

 2. If there is any build-up on the quill, you can use a mild solvent to remove it.
 Be sure to rinse the quill thoroughly with water afterward.